ArchKudo/bed-bugh/README.md

 - [x] Add drag and drop

+### v0.0.5~alpha

+- Returning from holiday edition
+- [ ] Simple refactoring to make components more sensible, and I remember what I did before

 ### v0.0.5

 - [ ] Track fasta name, and add correct fasta to bed